 The coating also plays an important role in the supporting structure.
 While the outside is hidden through the installed honeycomb elements, the wooden lattice is visible on the inside and forms a striking part of the spacial design.
 "The requirement was for the natural appearance of the local spruce wood to be preserved and, if possible, for it not to change even after installation," explains Felix Holenstein.
 "That's why we needed reliable UV protection which would prevent the wood from becoming discoloured, and where colour differences would arise in the interior space due to the differences in light penetration.
 In addition, blue stain inhibitors were also necessary because the underside of the construction is exposed to the surrounding air and moisture in external places like the transition zone to the Cité du Temps."

 The right solution was provided by Teknos Feyco.
 In the design phase, the responsible timber construction engineers SJB Kempter Fitze AG carried out a sampling with various varnished structures in cooperation with Teknos Feyco.
-Eleven different constructions were tested overall at the Teknos site in Germany before the experts decided on a construction with TEKNOL AQUA 1410 and PENTOL UV PROTECT PLUS 0783.
-The water-based, non-pigmented wood preservative TEKNOL AQUA 1410-01 protects against wood-destroying and wood-discolouring funghi, and makes the wood more dimensionally stable.
-The similarly water-based light and moisture protection PENTOL UV PROTECT PLUS 0783 absorbs the UV rays responsible for lignin degradation, and delays darkening and discolouration, in addition to protecting the product against moisture and reducing the swelling and shrinkage of the wood.
+Eleven different constructions were tested overall at the Teknos site in Germany before the experts decided on a construction with TEKNOL AQUA 1410 and a topcoat with extensive UV protection.
+The water-based, non-pigmented wood preservative TEKNOL AQUA 1410-01 protects against wood-destroying and wood-discolouring funghi.

 All 4,600 supporting structural components of the Swatch building were treated with this layout.
 "The coating process was carried out without a hitch, the products used were very easy to handle", recalls Felix Holenstein.
 "The support from Teknos Feyco was also excellent.
 There were still some technical questions in the preparation phase concerning the manufacturing process at our partner companies, which we were able to clarify quickly with the help of the application engineers from Teknos Feyco.
 The support was competent and professional."